adobe/aio-apps-action/README.md

 1) [build](https://github.com/adobe/aio-cli-plugin-app#aio-appbuild) - Builds App Builder application.
 This is similar to using `aio app build` command using AIO CLI
 2) [test](https://github.com/adobe/aio-cli-plugin-app#aio-apptest) - Test App Builder application.
 This is similar to using `aio app test` command using AIO CLI
 3) [deploy](https://github.com/adobe/aio-cli-plugin-app#aio-appdeploy) - Deploys App Builder application.
 This is similar to running `aio app deploy  --skip-build` command using AIO CLI.
 Deploy Command also supports `--no-publish` flag for `aio app deploy` command to control publishing of Extensions.
 See usage section for more details.
-4) `auth` - Generates IMS Token and adds that to Github Action Environment for AIO CLI to use.
+4) `auth` - (Deprecated)Generates JWT based IMS Token and adds that to Github Action Environment for AIO CLI to use.
+The token is required to build and deploy App Builder [Extensions](https://www.adobe.io/app-builder/docs/guides/extensions/).
+5) `oauth_sts` - Generates OAuth Server-To-Server based IMS Token and adds that to Github Action Environment for AIO CLI to use.
 The token is required to build and deploy App Builder [Extensions](https://www.adobe.io/app-builder/docs/guides/extensions/).

 ## Prerequisites for Commands